Vaccines

 Vaccines may be available at private doctor offices, pharmacies, workplaces, community health clinics, health departments or other community locations, such as schools and religious centers.

-Click here to find a vaccine clinic near you.
+Click here to find a pharmacy near you.

 Maryland Living Well Center of Excellence (LWCE) was awarded vaccine funding from USAging to establish and leverage partnerships and engagement for older adults and people with disabilities who have been historically underserved and who face additional barriers to accessing vaccines.